The Best Boutique Hotels in Valencia

 Boutique Hotel, Hotel

-This is an stylish boutique hotel in the city center, perfectly located for those who want to enjoy the sophisticated shops, bars and restaurants of the Canovas district, or take in a concert at the nearby Palau de la Música.
+This stylish boutique hotel in the city centre is perfectly located if you want to enjoy the sophisticated shops, bars and restaurants of the Canovas district, or take in a concert at the nearby Palau de la Música.
 Rooms are well equipped and stylish, with wooden floors and designer furnishings.
-Guests can also take advantage of the fitness center and sauna, the perfect place to recuperate after a hard day of taking in the sights.
+You can also take advantage of the fitness centre and sauna, the perfect place to recuperate after a day of sight seeing.

-A charming little beachfront hotel sitting on the promenade running alongside Playa de las Arenas, alongside popular bars, coffee shops and paella restaurants.
-With just 12 tastefully decorted rooms, there’s plenty of attention to detail and service is personal and friendly.
-Suites overlook the beach, and you’re perfectly located for exploring the historic nearby El Cabanyal district.
-After a day of swimming and sunbathing, you can kick back in the lounge or Jacuzzi before heading to the bar, which is the only beach bar with music that stays open all year round.
+This charming hotel is located on the promenade running alongside Playa de las Arenas, near popular bars, coffee shops and paella restaurants.
+With just 12 tastefully-decorated rooms, there’s plenty of attention to detail and service is personal and friendly.
+Suites overlook the beach and you’re perfectly located for exploring the nearby historic El Cabanyal district.
+After a day of swimming and sunbathing, you can kick back in the lounge or jacuzzi before heading to the bar, which is the only beach bar with music that stays open all year.